ghosthacking1/neuralnetlib/README.md

 # neuralnetlib

-try this library. when it's on a level I think it's good enaugh you would install it using pip. to use library, install tqdm on your machine. (pip install tqdm) if not in path (py -m pip install tqdm)
+When it's on a level, I think it's good enough you would install it using pip. to use the library, install tqdm on your machine. (pip install tqdm) if not in path (py -m pip install tqdm) I will be happy to hear your feedback!

+Ofek